sarumaj/unbabelizer/README.md

 internationalizing Python applications.
 It provides a guided interface for developers and translators to:

-- Extract translatable strings from source code.
+- Extract translatable strings from source code using `babel`.
-- Automatically translate `.po` files using Google Translate.
+- Automatically translate `.po` files using `Google Translate`.
 - Review and edit translations interactively.
 - Compile `.po` files into binary `.mo` files for deployment.
 - Manage multiple languages and domains with ease.